 Get set for an exhilarating day of fun, discovery and adventure with Silversonic, diving and snorkelling the wonders of the Great Barrier Reef.
 Visiting 3 different reef environments in one day, this is the perfect day for those that seek adventure.

-Our guide to Silversonic Outer Barrier Reef Snorkelling and Diving Adventure from Cairns
+Our guide to Silversonic Outer Barrier Reef Snorkelling and Diving Adventure with hotel transfers from Cairns

 On this tour, you'll have access to explore three stunning and exclusive reef sites at the renowned Agincourt ribbon reefs, each chosen for their visual and ecological diversity with respect to your diving and snorkel adventures.